30 years after the mysterious disappearance of the ANN Hermosa

 I'm also sad to be leaving my friends behind.

-"Jaz, you were going to tell me about that boy," Pearly pipes up.
+"Jaz, you were going to tell me about that boy," Pearl pipes up.

 "When we're underway," I reply.

 I take a few minutes and sift through the messages I got since the party.
-The Suiter hasn't texted me yet.
+Alonzo the Suiter hasn't texted me yet.

 Pearl pops up another holo, a control panel that's awaiting my command.
 I tap at the holographic Launch button and the platform underneath the ship starts to move.
 We swing out of our mooring bay and slowly maneuver toward the great elevator at the end of the launch bay.